Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Sparse domination in one dimension

 Then, for every \(\varepsilon>0\), there exists a sparse family \(\mathcal{S}_{\varepsilon,f,g}\) of intervals such that

-The implicit constant depends only on the analytic parameters of the one-dimensional model: the structural constants of the package \textbf{(Hk)}, the sparse domination constant of the smoothed block, and the universal constants that enter into the control of the hard--soft error. \end{corollary}
+The implicit constant depends only on the analytic parameters of the one-dimensional model: the structural constants of the package \textbf{(Hk)}, the sparse-domination constant of the smoothed block, and the universal constants entering the hard--smooth error control. \end{corollary}

 \begin{proof} By Corollary~\ref{cor:reduction-lebesgue},